Brooks Ghost 10 Review

 Brooks Ghost 10 Review: Your Guide to the Brooks Ghost 10

-The Ghost 7 was the first all-foam based model after the Gel-based Ghost 6, and it had a softer ride.
+With a softer ride, the Ghost 7 was the first all-foam-based model after the Gel-based Ghost 6.
 A similar analogy applies to Ghost 10; Ghost 8 and 9 were firmer riding models.

-The Ghost 10’s midsole construction is similar to the Ghost 7, with a separate crash pad on both the midsole sides.
+The Ghost 10’s midsole construction is similar to that of the Ghost 7, with a separate crash pad on both sides.
 In contrast, the outer/lateral midsole of the Ghost 9 had a single-density construction.

 These updates also mean that the Ghost 10’s forefoot midsole is now single-density instead of the twin-stack of the Ghost 9.
 The result is a noticeable increase in forefoot flexibility and softness over the last version.
-TTheoutsole flex grooves’ design has little to do with the added flexibility; instead, this change is material and construction dependent.
+The outsole flex grooves’ design has little to do with the added flexibility; this change is material and construction-dependent.

 The midsole walls also flare higher on both sides of the midfoot.
-You can see the midsole sloping upwards from the forefoot to the midfoot, after which it melds into the rearfoot.
+The midsole slopes upwards from the forefoot to the midfoot, melding into the rearfoot.

 The material hasn’t changed, however.
 The foam continues to be Brooks’s Biomogo DNA EVA foam, and the construction and density make the Ghost 10 a softer Ghost.

-If you’ve read our Glycerin 15 write-up, then you’ll recognize the common update theme applied to both.
-For example, a section of the foam midsole (under the midfoot) now swoops down to form a part of the outsole.
-This is, so designs to soften the midfoot transition experience.
+If you’ve read our Glycerin 15 write-up, you’ll recognize the common update theme applied to both.
+For example, a section of the foam midsole (under the midfoot) now swoops down to form part of the outsole.
+This is designed to soften the midfoot transition experience.

 Other design aspects are borrowed from the earlier Ghosts.
-The rounded heel outsole is split into two near the edge; this allows for smoother landings.
-There’s an open section of midsole foam right under the heel, and this splays wide during landings to produce a cushioning effect.
+The rounded heel outsole is split into two near the edge, allowing for smoother landings.
+An open section of midsole foam is right under the heel, which splays wide during landings to produce a cushioning effect.

 The removable insole placed inside the upper hasn’t changed.
 It is the same thick BioMogo foam sockliner used on the past versions of the Brooks Ghost.